-- The primary objective is to increase homeownership rates that will support the long-term sustainability and economic viability of communities impacted by Hurricane Irma and María across the Island; - The secondary objective is to incentivize the CRW to continue residing in local communities.
+- The primary objective is to increase the number of families and individuals who purchase safe and affordable housing, contributing to the long-term sustainability and economic viability of communities impacted by Hurricane Irma and María across the Island; - The secondary objective is to incentivize the CRW to continue residing in local communities.
 Thus, helping reduce outmigration and improve job retention and productivity.